LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** [0.0, 0.0]

 **Description:** Parameters informing how quantification error functionality model measurement of emissions rates.

-With the `default` or `uniform` quantification types, the expected input is two numbers: the lower and upper bounds of a 95% confidence interval of possible signed quantification percent error values. with the `sample` quantification type, the expected input is two strings (text) the filename of the csv to use (including file extension), followed by the column in the file to use.
+- With the `default` or `uniform` quantification types, the expected input is two numbers: the lower and upper bounds of a 95% confidence interval of possible signed quantification percent error values.
+- With the `sample` quantification type, the expected input is two strings (text) the filename of the csv to use (including file extension), followed by the column in the file to use.
 The column specified of the file specified is expected to contain a list of possible signed quantification percent error values.

 _Illustrative Example:_
-For all quantification types, quantification error is applied as follows: A quantification error of +60% will results in a rate at 100 kg/h being measured as 160 kg/h.
+For all quantification types, quantification error is applied as follows:

+- A quantification error of +60% will result in a rate at 100 kg/h being measured as 160 kg/h.
+- A quantification error of -60% will result in a rate at 100 kg/h being measured as 40 kg/h

 **Notes on acquisition:** We recommend extensive controlled release testing under a range of representative release rates, distances, and conditions to establish quantification error 95% confidence intervals or using sample with all recorded possible quantification errors.
 Given the amount of work required to collect this information, we recommend using historical estimates where possible.